Jacob Weisberg: Books

 The creator and author of the Bushisms series, Weisberg published The Bush Tragedy in 2008.
 He is also the author, with former Goldman Sachs executive and Secretary of the Treasury Robert Rubin, of the latter's memoir, In an Uncertain World: Tough Choices from Wall Street to Washington, which was a New York Times bestseller as well as one of Business Week's ten best business books of 2003.

 Weisberg's first book, In Defense of Government, was published in 1996.

 He chaired the judging panel for the 2009 BBC Samuel Johnson Prize for excellence in non-fiction writing.

-Personal
+Personal life

-Weisberg is married to style and fashion journalist Deborah Needleman, formerly editor-in-chief of T:The New York Times Style Magazine editor of domino magazine.
+Weisberg is married to style and fashion journalist Deborah Needleman, editor of Domino magazine, and formerly editor-in-chief of T: The New York Times Style Magazine.